DanielAlmes/Group18_Hildegard/README.md

 This is a project of Group 18 in the course 'Advanced Experiment Design in Unity' (SoSe 2021)
 * Hannah Onken
 * Fabienne Kock
+* Daniel Almes
+Originally all three worked together, but the final product is only the scene by Fabienne Kock and parts of Hannah Onkens Coding for the Main Menu

 [Unity Website](https://unity.com/de)